pmem/pmdk/doc/libpmem/pmem_memmove_persist.3.md

   This flag is mutually exclusive with **PMEM_F_MEM_WC**.
   On x86\_64 this is an alias for **PMEM_F_MEM_TEMPORAL**.

++ **PMEM_F_RELAXED** - This flag indicates that memory transfer operation does not require 8-byte atomicity guarantees.

 Using an invalid combination of flags has undefined behavior.

 Without any of the above flags **libpmem** will try to guess the best strategy